 I will remove the sin of this land in a single day (Zechariah 3: 9)

 And now the Prophet Isa al Masih (PBUH) extended it to someone who had no other hope but to receive mercy.
 It is interesting that no mention or requirement was made of this woman’s religion.
-What we do know in the injil is that the Prohet Isa al Masih taught in his Sermon on the Mount that
+We do know that the Prohet Isa al Masih taught in his Sermon on the Mount that

 Blessed are the merciful, for they will be shown mercy.
 (Matthew 5:7)